jaredallard/ingress-anubis/README.md

 This is NOT AT ALL production software and may never be.
-Likely bugs that will exist are: lack of upwards flowing reconciliation, perfect garbage control, and the like.
+Likely bugs that will exist are: lack of upwards flowing reconciliation, perfect garbage collection, and the like.
 State management is hard :smile:

 ## Goals